swiftlang/swift-evolution/proposals/0478-default-isolation-typealias.md

 ## Alternatives considered

-### Don't inherit [SE-0466] carve outs for default actor isolation
+### Inheriting [SE-0466] carve outs for default actor isolation

-Instead of inheriting SE-0466's semantics regarding inference, we could treat default actor isolation as though it was written on *every* legal top level declaration.
-SE-0466 semantics are surprising; writing `default @MainActor`, conforming to something with a `SendableMetatype`, and then getting errors in your implementation about accessing `MainActor` isolated state elsewhere in the file from a `nonisolated` context is not intuitive.
-However, we think these carve outs are valuable here for the same reason SE-0466 added them; these special cases are exactly where the naive default would have failed, and required adding an explicit modifier to override it.
+A previous iteration of this proposal used SE-0466's rules for defaults, such that file-level default isolation had a file scoped version of the same behavior as module-level default isolation.

+Unlike `-default-isolation`, we intend file-level defaults to be usable for libraries and public APIs.
+For those users, silent carve-outs are especially unfortunate, requiring programmers using this feature to keep all the inference rules in mind.
+A reviewer cannot tell which declarations are exempt from the default without knowing every case, inspecting inferred types, or looking at emitted interface files.

+While the SE-0466 rules are clever, and help to keep concurrency approachable, a programmer writing `default @MainActor` has different expectations than a programmer setting the module default.
+The SE-0466 module-default rules aim to make mostly single-threaded code easier to write, by turning off the presumption of concurrency.
+This justifies clever inference rules that try to avoid surfacing concurrency errors when interacting with code outside the module, like a Foundation protocol.
+A file-default is something done intentionally, to turn off the module default or write a set of types that should all be `@MainActor`, and it would be surprising to discover a type *isn't* inheriting your file default.

+Though the rules here differ from `-default-isolation`'s, this behavior is consistent with the other attributes being supported and enables a simple mental model for file-level defaults.
+Neither choice is entirely satisfactory, but we feel applying to every declaration is less surprising and more consistent than opting some declarations out, and creating a list of cases programmers must keep in mind when setting a file-level default.

-### Do inherit [SE-0466] `@preconcurrency` behavior in Swift 5
+### Inheriting [SE-0466] `@preconcurrency` behavior in Swift 5

 We could use the same `@preconcurrency` behavior as `-default-isolation MainActor` in Swift 5.
 This may be prudent for adoption and complexity purposes.
 However, we feel that proliferating `@preconcurrency` on new code being written is a greater cost than easing adoption of `default` for `-default-isolation MainActor` + Swift 5 + public API.
-The implicit `@preconcurrency` behavior in Swift 5 wasn't stated in the proposal, and `-default-isolation MainActor` was not intended for libraries.
+The implicit `@preconcurrency` behavior in Swift 5 wasn't stated in SE-0466, and `-default-isolation MainActor` was not intended for libraries.

 We are especially curious to hear opinions on this and the previous alternative.